SeisWare/PetroAlchemy/README.md

 ![Preview](./docs/img/preview_0.3.0-beta.gif)

 ## Introduction

+This fork has been modified from the [original PetroAlchemy](https://github.com/mwentzWW/PetroAlchemy) to connect to [SeisWare Interpretation Software](https://seisware.com/).
+After connecting to a SeisWare project, all production data for wells in the project will be imported to PetroAlchemy.
+After decline curves are generated, the EUR value can be pushed directly into SeisWare.

 The PetroAlchemy project grew out of my first attempt to create an open source project for petroleum engineering called petrolpy.
 The vision is to create an open source desktop application with useful tools for anyone interested in petroleum evaluation.
 As a reservoir engineer, I wanted to build tools I would actually use.
 Therefore, the project is beginning with decline curve analysis and estimating cash flows for wells or groups of wells.
 The goal is to balance ease of use and extensibilty for advanced analysis.